qgis/QGIS-Documentation/docs/developers_guide/localization.rst

 for all floating point types I/O whenever it is possible because it is very well tested and it validates the input correctly.
-As an alternative it is possible to use the :class:`QgsDoubleValidator <qgis.gui.QgsDoubleValidator>` class inedependently on a string obtained from another widget (e.g. a simple ``QLineEdit`` widget).
+As an alternative it is possible to use the :class:`QgsDoubleValidator <qgis.gui.QgsDoubleValidator>` class independently on a string obtained from another widget (e.g. a simple ``QLineEdit`` widget).